Stephen Moutray: Career

+He was elected to the Northern Ireland Assembly at the 2003 election for Upper Bann.

+Moutray stood down from the Assembly at the 2016 election.

+He was later co-opted to the Lurgan District on Armagh City, Banbridge and Craigavon Borough Council in December 2018, succeeding Phillip Moutray.

+Moutray was subsequently re-elected to the council at the 2019 council election, as well as in 2023.

 Personal life

 Moutray was educated at Lurgan Junior High School and Lurgan College.
 After which he worked in his family business and then in the postal service.
 He has been a member of the Democratic Unionist Party since 1979.
 Married with 3 children, he has keen interest in golf, walking and cycling.
 He is an active member of the Free Presbyterian Church of Ulster.